VersusCenter

 Cons

-• Discontinued after 2012, no active development or updates
+• Discontinued series with no current active development

-• Limited online player base due to age and inactive support
+• Limited online player base in modern era

 Rocket League

-A free-to-play vehicular soccer game by Psyonix where players control rocket-powered cars to hit a ball into the opponent's goal.
-Features cross-platform play, ranked matchmaking, and a thriving esports scene.
+A free-to-play vehicular soccer game where players control rocket-powered cars to hit a ball into opposing goals.
+Developed by Psyonix, it features cross-platform play and competitive esports integration.

 Gameplay Style